TFA Scholarships

 Purpose

-The Toronto Metropolitan Faculty Association acknowledges the efforts of students who maintain academic proficiency, and demonstrate a commitment to Social Justice and/or Labour Relations, both on- and off-campus.
+The Toronto Metropolitan Faculty Association acknowledges the efforts of students who maintain academic proficiency and demonstrate a commitment to Social Justice and/or Labour Relations, both on- and off-campus.

 Amount

 Two (2) awards in the amount of $3,000 each are available for students in full-time degree programs.
 One (1) award in the amount of $2,000 is available for a part-time student in a part-time degree program.
+One (1) Leadership Award.

-Indigenous Student Award
+Indigenous Student Awards

 Purpose